superflows-dev/superflows-docs/docs/customize.md

 # Customize

-Learn how to customize the Superflows colors to suit your UI.
+Learn how to customize the appearance of the Superflows components to suit your UI.

-## Theme Package: react-sf-themes
+## react-sf-themes

 Use the react-sf-themes package to access the default theme provided by Superflows.
 Then customize it further by changing the default color values & spaces to suit your UI.